n3o-Bhushan/py-freeze/README.md

 # py-freeze
-A script to generate a requirements.txt file for you automatically.
+A script to generate a lockedrequirements.txt file for you automatically.
 Good for users not familiar with CLI.

 # Idea